The Best VPNs for Korea

 Apps

-Protecting your security while browsing on your phone is just as important as it is on your laptop, so in our opinion, a VPN needs a strong app to really be top-of-the-line.
-In addition to testing the apps on multiple types of phones ourselves, we check out the reviews for both the iPhone and Android apps for each VPN to make sure that most users have a positive experience.
+Protecting your security while browsing on your phone is just as important as it is on your laptop, so in our opinion, a VPN needs a strong app to be one of the best.
+In addition to testing the apps on multiple types of phones, we check reviews for both the iPhone and Android apps for each VPN to make sure that most users have a positive experience.

-We’ve shared our thoughts on the best VPNs in Korea, as well as our guidance on which might be best for your specific needs.
+We’ve shared our thoughts on the best VPNs to use in South Korea, as well as our guidance on which might be best for your specific needs.
 But VPNs can be confusing for many people, so here are answers to a few common questions.

 -

-Some VPNs that work for Netflix in Korea include NordVPN, Surfshark, Private Internet Access, CyberGhost, ProtonVPN, HideMyAss, and PureVPN.
+Some VPNs that work for Netflix in South Korea include NordVPN, Surfshark, Private Internet Access, CyberGhost, ProtonVPN, HideMyAss, and PureVPN.
 Two particularly great choices for Netflix streaming are NordVPN and Surfshark, which both keep speeds high enough to stream without interruptions.
+Read our Surfshark review to learn more about it.

 -

-We recommend using a paid VPN for better security, but ProtonVPN’s free option is our top choice for users in Korea.
+We recommend using a paid VPN for better security, but ProtonVPN’s free option is our top choice for users in South Korea.
 If you want to test things out before committing to a subscription, NordVPN’s free 30-day trial is also a great starting point.
-Of our other recommendations for Korea, CyberGhost offers a one-day free trial, and both ProtonVPN and HideMyAss offer seven days free.
+Of our other recommendations for South Korea, CyberGhost offers a one-day free trial, and both ProtonVPN and HMA offer seven days free.

 -